/

 No real-time refinement; limited handling of ambiguity.

-Actively refines queries based on intent gaps and context.
+Actively refines queries based on intent gaps and context for improved goal-driven AI systems.

 Information verification